SuminHan/suminhan.github.io/content/post/20260803-joining-ksa/index.md

   - News
 ---

-Since August 1, I've joined Korea Science Academy of KAIST (KSA) as full-time faculty in the Informatics department.
+Since August 1, I've joined Korea Science Academy of KAIST (KSA) as full-time faculty in the Dept. of Mathematics & Computer Science.

 For about ten months before that, starting last summer, I served as CTO at Divercity House, leading full-stack web and app development — work that was recognized with an award at the Asan Nanum Foundation's Chung Ju-yung Startup Competition.
 For the past three months, I worked as a Forward-Deployed Engineer at Skelter Labs, embedded alongside a global consulting firm at a client site to shape the service design and use cases for an AX (AI transformation) project, and in the early stages, contributed in a small way to building the Bella platform.